StingraySA/WeatherXM_HA/README.md

   value_template: "{{ value[:255] }}"
 ```

-Then, add the following template sensors to extract the values from the debug output of the WeatherXM panel.
+Then, add the following template sensors to extract the values from the debug output of the WeatherXM panel to your `templates.yaml` file.
+If you don't have a `templates.yaml` file, create one, and add this line to your `configuration.yaml`: `template: !include templates.yaml`

 ```yaml
     # ——— WEATHERXM SENSORS – PRESERVE LAST VALUE WHEN FIELD MISSING ———